SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 > **Info:** The Cumulocity IoT platform stores the credentials for a device owner associated with a particular device.
 Hence, if you delete a device while the device owner is not deleted and the same CSV is used again for bulk registration, then the platform no longer considers it as a unique credential and throws an error.
 To resolve this either use new credentials or a new ID for the device.
 The other way to resolve this is to delete the credentials from the device credentials options under management.

-Upon upload of the CSV in Cumulocity we should see that our "nosec_device" device has been created.
+Upon upload of the CSV in Cumulocity IoT we should see that our "nosec_device" device has been created.

 ![PSK device created](/images/device-protocols/lwm2m/lwm2m-nosec_device-created.png)